ft-interactive/trump-first-address/tests.md

 - Annotations shouldn't disappear when the window changes size
 - Clicking on highlighted text shouldn't change anything on the page

+### Broken Tests

+- If you edit the match column of an annotation after it's been published, it should update
+- If you leave a dangling period, it should get absorbed with the match.
+At the moment, it looks sad.